maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 4. Conclusion

 Entanglement entropy is maximal at intermediate disorder (W ≈ 1-2) and suppressed at strong disorder (W = 5).
-This is consistent with the qualitative picture of thermalized and many-body localized phases.

 ---